Find your passion! Discover your future!

 Yukon University made changes to the way its courses are delivered as a result of COVID-19.

-Scheduled courses will be offered face-to-face and online this academic year.
-Some courses may have weekly scheduled video-conferenced sessions, while others may run entirely face to face or a combination.
+Scheduled courses are being offered face-to-face and online this academic year and next.
+Some courses may have weekly scheduled video-conferenced sessions, while others may run entirely in person or in a combination.
 See the course pages and course outlines for details.
+Spring courses are running online to ensure the widest accessibility.

 The General Studies programs integrate general knowledge and intellectual skills with specific occupational or professional skills.
 They are designed and intended for those who do not plan on pursuing a university degree or those who wish to develop an individualized program from a variety of programming areas at the University.